 Evidence of John Brewer

 First witness was John Brewer, widower and father of deceased.
-He confirmed his son was 29 years-old and resided with him.
+He confirmed his son was 29-years-old, and resided with him.
 Last Thursday I was at home with him in the evening when at about 7.30, my nephew Rainbow from Wappenbury, came in.
 He shook hands with both of us and we talked in a friendly way.
 He seemed sober.
 After we talked for about 20 minutes or so, he requested George go out for a hour to have a drink.
-My other two son’s, John and Thomas are licensee’s and Rainbow said he didn’t care where they went for a drink.
-George then went out with Rainbow who shook my hand and wished me, good-bye.
+My other two son’s, John and Thomas are licensee’s, and Rainbow said he didn’t care where they went for a drink.
+George then went out with Rainbow who shook my hand and wished me, goodbye.
 My son said he should not be long and asked me to sit-up for him.

 Minutes later I heard someone groaning outside and when I opened the door, my son fell into my arms.
 He said, Dad, I am shot.
 I asked him who had shot him, he replied, Reuben.
 Where is he now?, he is now galloping towards home, said George.
 I went to the premises of my other son John as soon as possible and sent for Dr. Clarke.
 George said the shooting took place at the end of Leyes Lane but did not say that they had any words.
 My son said that he thought Reuben was feeling for his pipe but instead he pulled out a revolver and held it against my side and let it off.
 My son was conscious right up until a few minutes of his death.